finnmcm/follow4follow/readme.md

 **If you have a Python IDE already installed (VSCode, PyCharm, Spyder), open up the file and click run.**

 To run the program from the command line, open Terminal and navigate to the project folder.
-If the project folder is in your desktop, run these two commands:
+If the project folder is in your Downloads folder (default), run these two commands:

-`cd Desktop`
+`cd Downloads`

 `cd follow4follow-main`